CRS 18-3-503 makes it a felony under Colorado state law to traffic people for involuntary servitude.

 And even these harsh sentences increase if the servitude is enforced by inflicting bodily harm or using or threatening the use of a deadly weapon.

-The important thing to remember when defending a charge of human trafficking is that the burden is on the prosecution to prove each element of the crime beyond a reasonable doubt.
+The important thing to remember is that the burden is on the District Attorney to prove each element of the crime beyond a reasonable doubt.

 Our Colorado criminal attorneys will consider all the facts and look for ways to show that: